Kharbu

-Kharbu is a village in Drass tehsil in Kargil district of the Indian union territory of Ladakh.
-The village is located 26 kilometres from the district and tehsil headquarters Kargil.
+Kharbu is a village in Drass tehsil in Drass district of the Indian union territory of Ladakh.
+The village is located 26 kilometres from Kargil.

 Demographics

 According to the 2011 census of India, Kharbu has 145 households.
 The literacy rate of Kharbu village is 79.23%.
 In Kharbu, Male literacy stands at 93.58% while the female literacy rate was 64.29%.